-As we said at the outset, design matters.
+As we said at the outset, design matters for every restaurant website.
 The style and visuals you choose will cause an emotional response in your audience.

-There are countless resources that can help you with this step (including Templately), though if graphics aren’t your strong suit, we recommend working with an experienced web design professional.
-However, the following tips can help you develop your brand imagery strategy:
+There are countless resources that can help you with this step (including Templately), though if graphics aren’t your strong suit, we recommend working with an experienced web design professional (some even specialize in restaurant website design).
+Going it alone?
+These tips can help you develop your design strategy:

 Consistency is important for building brand recognition.
-Your site doesn’t need rigid uniformity, but you should ensure that your logo, font selection, color story, and image elements have a similar look and feel and will appeal to a broad section of your target audience.
+Your website doesn’t need rigid uniformity, but you should ensure that your logo design, font selection, color story, and image elements have a similar look and feel and will appeal to a your ideal restaurant patrons.

 Use color thoughtfully.